trinabal/IST256GroupProject/README.md

 node appserver.js
 navigate to 127.0.0.1:3000

+API functionalities are on the Food and Drink tab
+CRUD functionalities are on the Application page

 Errors are displayed in the console for CRUD update and delete methods, even though the functionalities work.
 This might just be a browser issue.